deltaBTW/dotfiles/README.md

 MANUALLY: If you couldn't download the file, create a file called `wezterm.lua` in the WezTerm config folder, copy the contents of my wezterm.lua file, and paste it into the newly created file.
 Sounds confusing, because I'm too stupid to explain it properly.

-## For fish, you can just add the following string to the bottom of the file:
+## For fish, you can just add the following string to the bottom of the `config.fish` file, located in `/.config/fish/:

 `starship init fish | source`